nick-Sutton/NCSU-CSC-Course-Archive/Courses/CSC-116/CSC-116-CBE-Project/Project.md

 where $a_{n-1}, \ldots, a_0$ and $n-1$ are actual numbers and the +'s are replaced by –'s when the corresponding coefficients are negative.
 In other words, if you enter -3 and 2 for coefficients, your program should print $2 x^1 - 3 x^0$ instead of $2 x^1 + (–3) x^0$.
 Terms with coefficients of 0 should be omitted.
 If the coefficient associated with the highest power is negative, then the coefficient should be printed as follows: $-4 x^4$.

 The program will then make a sequence of input requests, each having three parts.
-Each request looks like the following where the user response is in **red italics**:
+Each request looks like the following where the user response is in `Bold`:

 **Type in the range:**
 - **Lower Bound (double):** `start`